 The need for technology at Clay City Jr./Sr. High School will be measured by the use of our students and staff and potential use.
 The number of students taking a course via APEX will be tracked.
-In addition, items such as LCD projectors, Mimio visual presenter, DVD players, APEX ports, and computers will be recommended for purchase as the desire and need present them.
+In addition, items such as LCD projectors, Mimio visual presenter, Elmos, Chromebooks, APEX, and computers will be recommended for purchase as the desire and need present them.
 Ceiling mounted LCD projectors have been installed for several years and have been a great advantage/upgrade for ALL classrooms.
-We will track this process through the use of staff surveys; media center checkout records, in-service activities, curricular offerings, student surveys, and corporation technology committee recommendations.
+We will track this process through the use of staff surveys; in-service activities, curricular offerings, student surveys, and corporation technology committee recommendations.
 This will be an ongoing activity.